Edited: February, 2023

-If you’ve switched up the brewing method or the type of coffee drink you have that might also be the cause of why coffee doesn’t wake you up.
+If you’ve switched the brewing method or the type of coffee drink you have, that might also be the cause of why coffee doesn’t wake you up.

 If you want to find out which coffee has the most caffeine and see a comparison chart of the amount of caffeine different brewing methods extract, check out this post.

 More often than not, during the summer I substitute my regular caffeinated drink with cold brew and my coffee’s serving size goes up quite a bit.

 Related post: Does Cold Brew Coffee Have More Caffeine?

 When I switch back to drinking the usual I feel like it doesn’t work as before.